mbatchkarov/dc_evaluation/README.md

 cd ~/projects/dc_evaluation
 python eval/scripts/compress_labelled_data.py --conf conf/exp0/exp0.conf --all --write-features
 ```

-PyPy might speed this part significantly.
+A configuration file containing tokenisation settings is required.
+This is detailed below.
 The output is (a compressed version of) the following:

 ```
 ["de", ["war/N", "zu/N"]]